AlexJF12/kanagawa-site/index.md

 ## What is Kanagawa?

-This service provides political campaigns with public data about their district, voting history, and voters.
+Kanagawa is a service that provides political campaigns with an aggregated report and raw public data about their district, voting history, and voters.

 Submit a request [here] (/contact.md) to get started: